semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 > Difference from bar chart
 >
-> - Histogram chart are used to display distribution of data sets: how often values fall into quantitative ranges.
+> - Histogram chart are used to display distribution of datasets: how often values fall into quantitative ranges.
-> - Bar chart displays the distribution of data sets by quality categories for comparison.
+> - Bar chart displays the distribution of datasets by quality categories for comparison.
 >
 > `Histograms are used to show distributions of variables while bar charts are used to compare variables`, [source](https://www.forbes.com/sites/naomirobbins/2012/01/04/a-histogram-is-not-a-bar-chart/#93b29b6d775f).
 >